When medical debt becomes unmanageable, it can be recipe for financial ruin. But can you file bankruptcy on medical bills?

 In bankruptcy, medical debt is treated as an unsecured debt.
-Similar to credit card debt, unsecured debt is unlike secured debt (like your car loan or mortgage) in that it is not backed by tangible property.
+Similar to credit card debt, unsecured debt is unlike your car loan or mortgage in that it is not backed by tangible property.

 So what does this mean?
-It means that as unsecured debt, medical bills can be discharged entirely in Chapter 7 bankruptcy.
-Some debts are given special priority treatment and can’t be eliminated in bankruptcy — but medical debt is not one of them.
+It means that medical bills can be discharged entirely in Chapter 7 bankruptcy.
+Some types of debts are given special priority treatment and can’t be eliminated in bankruptcy — but medical debt is not one of them.